jeamick/ares-visual/README.md

 ## Web reporting solution in python

 Ares Library allow you:
- * create quickly simple web pages containing different charts in few command line
+ * Create quickly simple web pages containing different charts in few command line
- * connect simply to any data source via the connector interface
+ * Connect simply to any data source via the connector interface

 ### AReS for web reports and dashboard creation